 I took up my post as Rector of the West Downland Benefice in February 2018 and so became a Foundation Governor at Brightwalton Primary School.
 I come into school regularly to lead Collective Worship assemblies and enjoy being part of the school services held in the village church.
 As well as supporting the Christian ethos of the school I am also committed to ensuring that all of the children receive the best possible education to equip them for the opportunities and challenges of twenty-first century life.
 Before I became a minister I was a primary school teacher specialising in the Early Years, Science and Maths.
 Since my ordination I have been a Governor in good and outstanding primary schools and in an outstanding secondary academy.
 I am currently a Foundation Governor at Welford and Wickham Primary School.

-My daughter Evie attends the school and my son Edward will attend from September 2020.
+Both my daughter Evie and my son Edward attend the school.
 I am on the Resources Committee as a Parent Governor.
 I am a RCVS and European specialist in equine surgery and run a surgical referral practice working with veterinarians throughout England.
 Since joining the board of governors in early 2020 I have been very impressed by the work of the other governors, the teachers and Friends of Brightwalton (parent association).
 There is a team effort.
 The often unseen work of all those involved makes this small school a place of big opportunity for its pupils.
 I hope that I can help to continue their good work.